screenRecorder

 n_file

-fileName_r is a string recording the file name written to.
-This includes the number added if numberFile = <cd>true<cd> or capturing multiple images.
+fileName_r is a string recording name of file written, or name of subfolder made for series of images.
+This includes number added if numberFile = <cd>true<cd>.

-n_file records the number added (numeric) if numberFile = <cd>true<cd> or capturing multiple images.
+n_file records the number added (numeric) if numberFile = <cd>true<cd>.